Diabetic Foot Care in Shreveport, LA

 - Stop smoking, as this will only worsen the health of your circulatory system.

 - Attend regular appointments with Dr. Morreale as needed and carefully follow any and all advice given in regards to the care of your feet.
-If you have any questions or concerns about their instructions, please call (318) 797-3668 today to have them resolved.
+If you have any questions or concerns about their instructions, please call (318) 797-3668 today to have them resolved by our podiatrists.